burakozpoyraz/Advanced-Encryption-Standard/README.md

 Within the scope of this project

 ## Acknowledgements
 I would like to thank to my instructor [Güneş Zeynep Karabulut Kurt](https://www.linkedin.com/in/gunes-karabulut-kurt-1715773/?originalSubdomain=ca) for providing me an opportunity to work on this project and giving us all support and guidance during the project.
-Also, many thanks to my project partner [Ahmet Doruk Başkan](https://www.linkedin.com/in/ahmet-doruk-ba%C5%9Fkan-73a439120/?originalSubdomain=tr) for huge contributions to constructing entire algorithm.
+Also, many thanks to my project partner [Ahmet Doruk Başkan](https://www.linkedin.com/in/ahmet-doruk-ba%C5%9Fkan-73a439120/?originalSubdomain=tr) for huge contributions to construct the entire algorithm.

 ## Licence